The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 • Added credibility: Holding real estate investment property in the name of an LLC makes your business appear more credible to the public.
 It will be easier to find tenants to rent your property.

-• Ease of selling: You can easily sell your LLC and its associated assets through a seamless transfer of membership interests.
+• Ease of selling: You can easily sell your LLC and its associated assets by seamlessly transferring membership interests.

 • Multiple LLCs: You can also start a Series LLC that will serve as an umbrella company including multiple LLCs for each property you own.
 This can help you protect each of your properties against any lawsuit or financial dispute associated with other properties.

-• Protection from personal liability: As mentioned, filing for a real estate LLC protects your personal assets in case of a lawsuit.
+• Protection from personal liability: Starting a real estate LLC protects your personal assets in case of a lawsuit.
 The company will be treated as an independent entity from you in legal issues.
-Other forms of business, such as a Sole Proprietorship, however, do not enjoy this advantage.
+However, other forms of business, such as a Sole Proprietorship, do not enjoy this advantage.

 • Better loan offers: When starting a real estate LLC, you are more likely to get better loan terms and interest since it’s a legal business entity.
 That hands it greater credibility than a Sole Proprietorship.
 Even if you’re the only member of your LLC, your loan terms will differ from those your lender would have offered to an individual.